Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 1. Click the ![Add](../../Assets/Icons/Plus04.png "[Add]") (Add) button next to an output port of the transition.
     A new place connected with an arc to the selected output port is displayed.

+    >[Info] To zoom in or out, scroll the mouse wheel.
+By doing it, make sure that the mouse pointer is placed on a workflow element.
+If necessary, change your scroll wheel settings to adjust the zoom levels.

     ![First place](../../Assets/Screenshots/ActindoWorkFlow/Workflows/FirstPlace.png "[First place]")

 2. Add further transitions by following the procedure [Create an action](#create-an-action) or connect the place with the end place as described in the following step.